The Graziadio Experience

 Learn more about the Entrepreneurship Society.

-The purpose of the Finance Club is two-fold.
+The purpose of the Finance and Accounting Club is two-fold.
 First, the club seeks to introduce the student to the various fields within the finance industry.
 The club hosts speakers during informal lunch breaks to discuss topics such as real estate, investment banking, and private wealth management.
 The second purpose of the club is to introduce students to industry professionals.
 Each year the club holds the ACG.
 Cup - an investment banking competition held among USC's, UCLA's and Pepperdine's MBA programs.
 The annual event is hosted by the Association for Corporate Growth® an organization composed of successful L.A.-based finance professionals.
 The club will use this opportunity to forge a strong bond between Pepperdine's MBA program and the local community.
-Contact Nicole Powers.
+Contact Nicole Powers, Florian Corzilius, or Dai Shiheng.

 The Graziadio Christian Business Society's purpose is to provide a community for Christian business students and to demonstrate how Christianity is relevant to the modern business world.
 The club partners with other student groups to organize service events, bring in business professionals to speak at Pepperdine, and to provide networking opportunities.
 Contact Emyay King or Jon Zimmerman.